luismcsoul/the-sustainable-republic/README.md

 -
 .
 ## THE 'PARIS AGREEMENT' MADE A MATHEMATICAL FORMULA FOR TAXATION/INCENTIVES
-Things that work on scientific basis, like vaning the use of lead in the gasoline or the usage of Chlorofluorocarbons are the best examples on how coordination on proven facts is possible and necessary.
+Things that work on scientific basis, like banning the use of lead in the gasoline or the usage of Chlorofluorocarbons are the best examples on how coordination on proven facts is possible and necessary.

 44. Geographical areas would be ecologically alighned to river basins.
 Tributary river systems serve to track responsibilities and compensations to the city states inmediate under them regarding the plastic and chemical polution in the water.